MuhametSmaili/note-it/README.md

 # **NOTE IT**

-**NoteIt is a feature-packed note-taking extension and OCR support for chrome.
+**NoteIt is a feature-packed note-taking extension with OCR support for chrome.
 You can take notes, convert images to text, download notes to pdf, and more.**

 ## Features